elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

 Before we finish up with this chapter, let's make sure we're handling our data gracefully when dealing with values that may or may not be there.
-For example, we know that our players and games will all have `id` fields because Phoenix creates those fields for us and they won't ever have a `nil` value.
-The players on our platform are able to create accounts with a `username` field as well, but they may or may not have a `display_name` field.
+For example, we know that our players and games will all have `id` fields because Phoenix creates those fields for us and they won't ever have a `nil` value (or `null` value in the JSON response).
+The players on our platform are able to create accounts with a required `username` field, but they _may or may not_ have a `display_name` field.

 In other words, when we decode our player data from the API, we'll need to consider the possibility that not all users will have a `display_name` string.

-Let's start by updating our `Player` type:
+Let's start by taking a look at our `Player` type alias:

 ```elm
 type alias Player =